linkedin/datahub-gma/docs/what/entity.md

 # How to delete an entity?

-We purposely made all [metadata aspects](aspect.md) immutable, i.e. each edit results in a new version created with no easy way to remove a specific version.
+We intentionally made all [metadata aspects](aspect.md) immutable, i.e. each edit results in a new version created with no easy way to remove a specific version.
 However, since the existance of an entity is determined by the existance of its associated metadata aspects, it seems that there's no easy way to delete an entity.
 In fact, this is echoed by the fact that [GMS](gms.md) doesn't actually provide any `DELETE` API!

 The main reason for choosing this append-only design is that a lot of metadata is valuable and irrecoverable once lost, e.g. information curated by human or a lineage produced by a one-off pipeline.
-Audit trial is also extremely imporatnt when it comes to sensitive metadata such as privacy settings, access control etc. We really don't want to wipe out the metadata aspects thinking that the entity is no longer needed—to then regret the decision a year later.
+Audit trail is also extremely important when it comes to sensitive metadata such as privacy settings, access control etc. We really don't want to wipe out the metadata aspects thinking that the entity is no longer needed—to then regret the decision a year later.